 A63-1.
-For audits of financial statements of public interest entities, ISA (UK) 260 (Revised November 2019)29a requires the auditor to communicate in the additional report to the audit committee any significant matters involving actual or suspected non-compliance with laws and regulations which were identified in the course of the audit.
-This would include fraud or suspected fraud.
-The additional report to the audit committee is required to be in writing29b.
+For audits of financial statements of public interest entities, ISA (UK) 260 (Revised November 2019)^{29a} requires the auditor to communicate in the additional report to the audit committee any significant matters involving actual or suspected non-compliance with laws and regulations which were identified in the course of the audit.
+This would include fraud or suspected fraud when such communication is not prohibited by laws or regulations (see paragraph A59a-1).
+The additional report to the audit committee is required to be in writing^{29b}.